Exploring the Goals to Points Ratio in Premier League - What It Reveals About Team Efficiency

 Therefore, we can say with confidence, that a strong defence will go a long way to helping clubs move up the table and of course, the opposite can be said for those outfits that have been rather porous at the back.

 Not to mention, there is a far greater variance in the actual ratios themselves and when looking at goals scored above. the benchmark was either side of 1.00.
-Now though, we can see that if you are not in the top ten, you have an average of more than two goal against per point.
+Now though, we can see that if you are not in the top ten, you have an average of more than two goals against per point.

 How can we explain this?
 Quite simply actually and if you consider that teams outside the top ten will lose more often than those inside it, you must always concede at least one goal before you are denied victory.